 We were lucky to speak to Dr. Lorelei Wakefield, a dedicated vegan veterinarian.
 We understand well the concerns of well-meaning pet owners who are considering feeding their beloved dogs a vegan diet, even just in part.
 So we asked Dr. Wakefield all of the questions that pet parents might ask, and she addresses just how healthy feeding dogs a meat-free diet can be!

 I’m a 2006 graduate of the University of Pennsylvania School of Veterinary Medicine.
 I published a study of vegetarian cats for the Journal of the American Veterinary Medical Association.
 I then completed an internship at the ASPCA in NYC.
 Currently, I work as a relief veterinarian and consultant, including nutritional consulting.

-Can dogs eat a plant-based or primarily plant-based diet?
+Can dogs eat a vegan diet or primarily plant-based diet?

 They can.
-The reason is that they are physiologically omnivorous.
+The reason is that they are physiologically omnivores.
 So even though they are in the Order Carnivora, their dietary type is omnivorous.

 So to clear up the confusion around this subject, dogs are physiologically omnivores?

 What does it mean to be an omnivore?